-Lighting the sky over Montréal since 1985, annual summer event L’International des Feux Loto-Québec is the biggest competition of its kind in the world.
-Starting in late June and running until late July, on Wednesday and Saturday nights, competing teams represent their countries with themed displays set to music.
-The action happens on Île Sainte-Hélène at La Ronde amusement park, but can be seen – and heard – from rooftop patios, bridges and other choice spots in the city.
+Lighting the sky over Montréal since 1985, the annual summer event L’International des Feux Loto-Québec is the biggest competition of its kind in the world.
+Starting in late June and running until early August, competing teams represent their countries with themed fireworks shows set to a musical soundtrack.
+The action happens on Île Sainte-Hélène at the Six Flags’ La Ronde amusement park, but can be seen—and heard—from rooftop patios, bridges and other choice spots in the city.
+Find your next spot among the list of locations below.

 La Ronde lights up